Business Taxes

 • At the Spring Budget 2023, the previous government announced that a change will be made to tax returns for individuals, trusts and estates to require amounts in respect of cryptoassets to be separately identified when the capital gains tax pages to the return are completed.

 • Timing: DAC8 should be transposed by the 27 member states by 31 December 2025 in order to apply the new reporting requirements relating to cryptoassets, e-money and digital currencies as from 1 January 2026.
-The UK consultation on the CARF closed on 29 May 2024 and the previous government wanted changes to be made in time to ensure that information exchanges take place from 2027.
+The UK technical consultation on draft regulations for the implementation of the CARF and amendments to CRS closes on 10 January 2025 and the government wants changes to be made in time to ensure that information exchanges take place from 2027.
 In the UK, the changes regarding tax returns will be introduced for the 2024/25 tax year.
-It is not clear whether the current government is considering the other outstanding issues.

 Resources (click to open)